erigontech/erigon/docs/programmers_guide/header_download.md

 ### Prepend
 **Input**: chain segment + peer handle. **Output**: updated structures (modified working chain segments) or "no prepend point found", or penalty for the handle (tombstone creation)
-We do not allow prepending to the hard-coded tips (therefore tips need an extra boolean attribute `noPrepend`)
+We do not allow prepending to the hard-coded tips (therefore tips need an extra boolean attribute `noPrepend`) Proof Of Work verification happens only if other conditions have been satisfied.

 ### Append
 **Input**: chain segment + peer handle. **Output**: updated structures (modified working chain segments) or "no append point found", or penalty for the handle (tombstone creation)